jump-dev/jump-dev.github.io/_posts/2022-04-19-small-development-grant.md

 Currently, JuMP and MathOptInterface are limited to formulating optimization problems with real-valued decision variables.
 However, complex numbers appear in a variety of industrial optimization problems.
-The most important of these is the AC optimal power flow problem (AC-OPF), which is used world-wide to optimize the operations of electrical power grids.
+One of the most important of these is the AC optimal power flow problem (AC-OPF), which is used world-wide to optimize the operations of electrical power grids.
 Currently, users in JuMP are forced to decompose their problem into the real and complex parts.
 This leads to a